Mosfilm: History

 In 1927, the construction of a new film studio complex began on Potylikha Street (renamed to Mosfilmovskaya Street in 1939) in Sparrow Hills of Moscow.
 This film studio was named after the Moscow amalgamated factory Soyuzkino "Tenth Anniversary of October Revolution".
 In 1934, the film studio was renamed to Moskinokombinat, and in 1936 was relaunched under the Mosfilm name, the name it carries till today.
 During World War II the film studio personnel were evacuated to Alma-Ata (August 1941) and merged with other Soviet production units into the Central United Film Studio (TsOKS).
 The Mosfilm personnel returned to Moscow at the end of 1943.

 The Mosfilm intro, representing the monument "Worker and Kolkhoz Woman" by Vera Mukhina and Spasskaya Tower of the Kremlin, was introduced in 1947 in the musical comedy Springtime directed by Grigori Aleksandrov and starring Lyubov Orlova and Nikolai Cherkasov.

-By the time the Soviet Union was no more, Mosfilm had produced more than 3,000 films.
-Some of these motion pictures were granted international awards at international film festivals.

-After the dissolution of the Soviet Union, Mosfilm continued operations as a quasi-private production company, led by film director Karen Shakhnazarov.
+After the dissolution of the Soviet Union, Mosfilm had produced more than 3,000 films, some of them being granted awards at international film festivals.
+It continued operations as a quasi-private production company, led by film director Karen Shakhnazarov.
 As of 2005, the company embraced ten independent studios, located within 13 sound stages occupying an area of 13,000 sq. meters.
 Tours through this "Russian Hollywood" included a view of Mosfilm's enormous depot with 170 tanks and 50 vintage cars.
+According to Mosfilm chairman Shakhnazarov the studio handed over to the Russian Armed Forces in 2023 28 T-55 tanks, 8 PT-76 tanks, 6 infantry fighting vehicles and 8 tow trucks.
 The biggest sound stage is leased annually to hold the Golden Eagle Awards.
 In 2011, Mosfilm released a selection of its classic films online for free viewing.